ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 The instructor will convert the specification-based grades that a learner received to a numerical grade for each type of assignment.
-The following example illustrates the calculation of a grade under the simplifying assumption that there are three of each type of assignment with the following grades:
+The following example illustrates the calculation of a grade under the simplifying assumption that there are three of each type of assignment with the grade(s) given next to the name of the assignment:

 ### Engineering Efforts

 - Assignment One: 100%, :fontawesome-solid-check:, :fontawesome-solid-check:, :fontawesome-solid-times:
 - Assignment Two: 81%, :fontawesome-solid-times:, :fontawesome-solid-check:, :fontawesome-solid-times:
-- Assignment Three: 95%, ❌, ✔, ✔
+- Assignment Three: 95%, :fontawesome-solid-times:, :fontawesome-solid-check:, :fontawesome-solid-check:

-Laboratory Assignment Grade:
+**Calculation Example**

 - Assignment One: